Human parasites are organisms that live on or in a person and derive nutrients from that person (its host). There are 3 types of parasites:

 Using window screens, air-conditioning, and bed nets impregnated with permethrin or other insecticides

-For residents of nonendemic areas who travel in regions where malaria is transmitted, taking prophylactic antimalarial drugs
+For residents of nonendemic areas who travel in regions where malaria is transmitted, taking prophylactic antimalarial medications

-Country-specific recommendations for travel are available from the Centers for Disease Control and Prevention (CDC): Travelers' Health and from the CDC Yellow Book 2020.
+Country-specific recommendations for travel are available from the Centers for Disease Control and Prevention (CDC): Travelers' Health and from the CDC Yellow Book.

-The following are some English-language resources from the Centers for Disease Control and Prevention (CDC) that may be useful.
+The following English-language resources from the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Drugs Mentioned In This Article